recurselinux/recurselinux/README.md

-- 👋 Hi, I’m @recursec aka secdet 💞️
+- 👋 Hi, I’m @recursec aka secdet 💕
 - 👀 I’m interested in cyber security, penetration testing, infosec
 - 🌱 I’m currently learning Hardware hacking🤖
-- 💞️ I’m looking to collaborate on Tools 💞️
+- 💞️ I’m looking to collaborate on Tools 💞️💕
-- 📫 How to reach me secdet#2523 <- discord  😙✌️
+- 📫 How to reach me secdet#2523 <- discord  😙✌️💕
+- 💕 pm for applications to my team

 <!---
 recursec/recursec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.